Camera

 local headCFrame = UserInputService:GetUserCFrame(Enum.UserCFrame.Head)

-headCFrame = headCFrame.Rotation + headCFrame.Position * workspace.CurrentCamera.HeadScale
+headCFrame = headCFrame.Rotation + headCFrame.Position * camera.HeadScale

--- this will be equivalent to Camera:GetRenderCFrame()
+-- This will be equivalent to Camera:GetRenderCFrame()

-local renderCFrame = workspace.CurrentCamera.CFrame * headCFrame
+local renderCFrame = camera.CFrame * headCFrame

-• Players may experience motion sickness if an equivalent head tracking solution is not added
+• Players may experience motion sickness if an equivalent head tracking solution is not added.

-• The Roblox engine performs latency optimizations when HeadLocked is true
+• The Roblox engine performs latency optimizations when HeadLocked is true.

-See also:
+See Also

 HeadScale